vld375/lwocrypt-provider/README.md

 Building on Windows
 --------------------
-Building `oqsprovider` following the steps outlined above have been successfully tested on Windows 10 and 11 using MSYS2 MINGW64.
+Building `lwocryptprovider` following the steps outlined above have been successfully tested on Windows 10 and 11 using MSYS2 MINGW64.
-For building `oqsprovider` successfully using Microsoft Visual Studio or `cygwin`, please check out the build instructions for those platforms in the CI control file at ".github/workflows/windows.yml".
+For building `lwocryptprovider` successfully using Microsoft Visual Studio or `cygwin`, please check out the build instructions for those platforms in the CI control file at ".github/workflows/windows.yml".

 Using
 -----

-In order to exercise the `oqsprovider`, it needs to be explicitly activated.
+In order to exercise the `lwocryptprovider`, it needs to be explicitly activated.
 One way to do this is to enable it in the OpenSSL config file.
 Detailed explanations can be found for example [here](https://wiki.openssl.org/index.php/OpenSSL_3.0#Providers).

-An example file activating `oqsprovider` by default is `scripts/openssl-ca.cnf`.
+An example file activating `lwocryptprovider` by default is `scripts/openssl-ca.cnf`.
 This can be activated for example by setting the standard OpenSSl environment variable "OPENSSL_CONF" to this file before using `openssl`, e.g. in UNIX notation: